 - 20kg luggage allowance

 - Free Select Your Seat service

 - Luxury 4 and 5T hotels

 Resort Credit Offer

-Arrive between 1st-13th November 2014 and 1st-13th March 2015 and each adult will receive €100 resort credit for each full week stay.
+Arrive between 1st-13th March, 1st-14th May 2015 and 1st-10th October 2015 and each adult will receive €100 resort credit for each full week stay.
 This can be used towards food and drinks at the hotel's restaurants and bars, but not the minibar.
 This will be credited to your account, and removed from your final bill, but just so you know, there isn't a cash alternative.